mrisrijgd1/Intro-to-Cars/README.md

 # Intro-to-Cars
 ## Intro to Cars Dataset
 #This is an intro to `cars`.
 The data give the speed of cars and the distances taken to stop.
 Note that the data were recorded in the 1920s.
 We are giving a name to the dataset.
-With `tim` we can see the dimension of a matrix/data frame.
+With `dim` we can see the dimension of a matrix/data frame.
 ```{r}
 cars.data <- cars
 dim(cars.data)